zkxshg/AlgoToolBox/String_CLCS.md

 2. **Successor Table:** It computes the successor table `stB` for sequence `B` using the `succTable` function.
 This table helps optimize the search process.

-3. **Diagonal LCS:** The algorithm performs a diagonal longest common subsequence search between sequences `A` and `B`.
+3. **Diagonal CLCS:** The algorithm performs a diagonal constrained longest common subsequence search between sequences `A` and `B`.
 It iterates over all possible subsequences of `A` and `B`, updating the dynamic programming table `d_ijk` based on matches and mismatches.

 **Time Complexity:**
 The time complexity of the algorithm depends on the lengths of sequences `A` and `B`, denoted as `m` and `n` respectively.
 The worst-case time complexity is O(m * n ).